HP Pavilion 22cwa 21.5-inch LED Monitor Review

 The 22cwa has nice detail display.
 Colors are evenly saturated across the screen, and they didn’t seem washed out, even when viewed off angle.
 Being an IPS display, it benefits from deep color shades that appear natural as they should, though there is some loss of detail at high pixels, whereby black may appear off tone, but it’s a minor flaw that I didn’t as well consider a deal breaker.

 On the 21-inch display, I was able to clearly pick small fonts, with crisp rendering of HD content at high details.
 Watching Rings on this monitor was exciting; backgrounds were clear and the bezel-free chassis gives you a comfortable feeling as if you’re watching the movie on an HDTV, rather than a budget desktop monitor.
 With 7-ms (g-g) pixel response time, allows the panel to seamlessly handle fast motion, though when using it on a PS4, there was some minor blurring which was expected.

-For bargain hunters, the HP Pavilion 22cwa $99.99 at Amazon is perhaps the best deal you’d be seeing in a very long time, at least in the monitor category.
+For bargain hunters, the HP Pavilion 22cwa is perhaps the best deal you’d be seeing in a very long time, at least in the monitor category.
 It is, particularly, a solid choice for folks looking to move up to a medium-screen monitor that delivers the best of both worlds: great performance and good aesthetics.
 While I’d have wished to seem more future-looking features on this model, including a webcam, USB ports and a swivel base, it still does the job for the entry-level category.